ericrogler/Green-Book/Z013_Teacher_Client_Relations.md

 ### **Secondary & Primary Education Students**

 **Why do students fall under clients?
-It's because they're the ones receiving your services, which is what you're teaching them!**
+It's because they're the ones receiving your services: the material you're teaching them!**

-That's where the comparison to clients/customers stop with them.
-After that, they're considered children unless they're 18 years old or older.
+That's where the comparison to clients/customers stop with them, because this section talks about minors.
+They're strictly considered children unless they're the legal, adult age.

-There are two consistent truths I observed with students in classes.
+There are two consistent truths I observed with students (young *and* adult) in classes.
 1. The best students are held accountable at school, home, *and* outside of school in general.
 2. Students lie to avoid doing "work" and to avoid consequences.
     - A major reason why I say to collect evidence and document events.